Elijah-1994/Hangman-Project/README.md

     self.num_letters: Contains the number of unique letters chosen by the player. self.list_of_guesses: List of the unique letters guessed by the player.

-in order the initiate an instance of the class the the class must first be called and then the methods within in the class can be called.

 ![Alt text](Project_Images/Milstone%203.PNG)
 Figure 3 - Milestone 3 script.

 &nbsp;

 ## Milestone 4 - Putting it all together
 &nbsp;

 __check_guess method__
 &nbsp;